EBM2018/teamy/backend/README.md

 ## Purposes

-API de Gestion des groupes d'étudiants de Centrale Lille.
-L'API distribue les informations sur les élèves, les professeurs, et leur cours.
+This API gives access to data regarding students and their groups, teachers and courses from Centrale Lille.

 ## API
 API is documented [here](https://ebm2018.github.io/teamy/).